Change Started

 Administrative Resources

-Olympic Committee has decided to hire equipment rather than purchasing it.
-Administrative resources like computers, tablets, consumer appliances, office desks, chairs, and other fixtures, will be taken for the purpose of games and then returned.
+The Olympic Committee has decided to hire equipment rather than purchase it.
+Administrative resources like computers, tablets, consumer appliances, office desks, chairs, and other fixtures, will be taken for games and then returned.

 Olympic Village Plaza